 The disciples of John approached Jesus and said, “Why do we and the Pharisees fast much, but your disciples do not fast?”
 Jesus answered them, “Can the wedding guests mourn as long as the bridegroom is with them?The days will come when the bridegroom is taken away from them,and then they will fast.”
 (Matthew 9,14-15)

-The disciples of John and the Pharisees seem to measure fasting in terms of quantity.
+The disciples of John and the Pharisees seem to measure fasting in terms of quantity and a neat little list they consult.
 Like the Pharisee in Jesus’ parable of the Pharisee and the Taxcollector they have it down to numbers, “I fast twice a week, I pay tithes on all my income.”
 (Luke 18:24) Fasting twice a week, paying tithes takes care of it.
 The job is done.

-Our reading from Isaiah warns against that kind of rote fasting.
+Lent is meant to unsettle us, not to make us smug.
+Our reading from Isaiah warns against that kind of rote fasting and dangerous self-satisfaction.
 It’s not a matter of numbers or how many times you bow your head to the ground, the prophet says.
-In fact, like the Pharisee in the temple we can miss what’s really important– mercy.
+In fact, like the Pharisee in the temple we can miss what’s really important– mercy, an unsettling gift.

 This, rather, is the fasting that I wish: